wdoekes/pe32me162ir_pub/README.rst

 These always appear to be early counts, not late ones.

-*A possible cause could be that we're always getting a value too early: if the pulse is sent before the Wh is counter is incremented, we might "normally" get a pulse too little, and only sometimes we'd get the right value (i.e. one more).*
+*A possible cause could be that we're always getting a value too early: if the LED pulse is sent before the Wh is counter is incremented, we might "normally" get a pulse too little, and only sometimes we'd get the right value (i.e. one more).*